nileshppatil/ansible_docker/README.md

 $ ansible-playbook -i inventory/hosts build.yml --user root --ask-pass

+root password for all the Container is Passw0rd
 Auto accept rsa key fingerprint from command line if you want avoid accepting key fingerprint update your ~/.ssh/config
 --------------------------------------------